HarveyYifanLi/RAG-with-Neo4j-LangChain/README.md

      - create a vector index `movieTaglineIdx` in Neo4j for this new vector property that's used for the embedding, so as to do search across these embeddings
      - (and finally also do a test query using the created vector index to find the closest embedding matches to a given embedding)

-  7. Create a LLMChain, a RetrievalQA Chain from the Neo4jVector retriever based on the vector index and an agent to use the RetrievalQA chain as a tool:
+  7. Create an LLMChain, a RetrievalQA Chain from the Neo4jVector retriever based on the vector index and an agent to use the RetrievalQA chain as a tool:

    - Run command: `python<version> neo4jvector_retriever_chain_with_agent.py` and it will:
       - create and use an `LLMChain` from an OpenAI chat model that supports a Conversation Buffer memory